ispras/spark-openstack/README.md

 1. Install ansible version >= 2.0.2 (2.0.1 has a bug in template engine).

-    Looks like openstack stuff in ansible will only work with python 2.7, so if ansible is already installed for python 3, it should be uninstalled first (e.g. `sudo pip3 uninstall ansible`).
+    It looks like Openstack stuff in Ansible will only work with Python 2.7, so if Ansible is already installed for Python 3, you should use virtual environment with Python 2 or be careful with your $PATH (path for Ansible for Python2 should be the first one)

-    Old versions of packages can cause problems, in that case `pip --upgrade` could help (e.g. for ubuntu):
+    Old versions of packages can cause problems, in that case `pip --upgrade` could help (e.g. for Ubuntu):

         sudo apt-get install libffi-dev libssl-dev python-dev
-        sudo pip2 install --upgrade pip
+        pip install --upgrade pip
-        sudo pip2 install --upgrade six ansible shade
+        pip install --upgrade six ansible shade

     Also, for some weird reson, six should be installed with `easy_install` instead of `pip` on Mac OS in some cases ([issue on github](https://github.com/major/supernova/issues/55))

-    A sample list of package versions that works can be found in [pip-list.txt](pip-list.txt)
+    A sample list of all packages and their versions that works can be found in [pip-list.txt](pip-list.txt).
+Note: it's a result of pip freeze output for virtualenv; formally speaking we depend only on Ansible, six and shade: all the other packages are their dependencies.

 Configuration